-If the application has been referred by the Head of Division/Research Centre to the Research Ethics Panel, the applicant may be invited to attend a meeting of the Panel to answer further, verbal questions.
+If the application has been referred by the DivREC to the Research Ethics Panel, the applicant may be invited to attend a meeting of the Panel to answer further, verbal questions.
 The purpose of attendance would be to help Panel members gain a better understanding of the proposal.
 This could speed up the process of approval.

 Staff applicants would normally attend the meeting on their own.
 Undergraduate and MSc students should be accompanied by the supervisor of the research project as named on the application form, or an alternate if the supervisor is not available.
-Professionalt doctorate students and PhD students have the option of attending alone or with their supervisor.
+Professional doctorate candidates and PhD candidates have the option of attending alone or with their supervisor.